-Total operating expenses increased \$16.3 million.
-This is primarily due to an increase in bond interest expense.
-Bond interest expense increased due to an increase in bonds payable which is primarily attributable to a rise in mortgage loan production.
+Total operating expenses increased \$4.8 million.
+This is primarily due to an increase in contractual services.
+Contractual services increased primarily due to contractual activity related to the Emergency Rental Assistance (ERA) 1 Program.
+This program was a new program in fiscal year 2021.

-Nonoperating grant revenues increased \$25.7 million and nonoperating grant expenses increased \$23.3 million, primarily due to an increase in spending in the LIHEAP, Project Based Contract Administration, and down payment assistance programs.
+Nonoperating grant revenues increased \$46.8 million and nonoperating grant expenses increased \$47.9 million, primarily due to an increase in spending of federal grant programs.
+The increase in spending of federal grant programs is due to THDA being awarded new sources of funding from the federal government that are related to COVID-19 pandemic relief.